blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/muse.md

 #### Blade: Extra Attack
 When you use your action to make an attack, you may make one additional attack.

-### Hit point re-roll
-Now, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d6 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Jack of all Trades
 Your general knowledge serves you well.
 You now receive half your proficiency bonus on all ability checks that you can apply some form of knowledge to.